Loading...

 How to Adjust Daily Life on Kidney Dialysis

-Life on dialysis feels like a big change, but proper planning and time management help renal patients cope better with it.
+Life on dialysis feels like a big change.
+But proper planning and time management help renal patients cope better with it.

-The biggest challenge for dialysis patients is scheduling their treatment on time because they need to perform it several times a week, and each session lasts about four hours.
-Better scheduling helps to balance daily life, work, and other activities around it.
+The biggest challenge for dialysis patients is scheduling their treatment on time.
+Because they need to perform it several times a week, and each session lasts about four hours.

 Working people need to schedule a dialysis time that fits into their routine.